Danceability, A New Definition of Bridge Index: The danceability index

-\textbf{Retrograde Trick:} Let $D^+$ and $D^-$ denote the two choices of oriented diagrams for an un-oriented diagram $D$.
+\textbf{Retrograde trick:} Let $D^+$ and $D^-$ denote the two choices of oriented diagrams for an unoriented link diagram $D$.
 Suppose there is an $n$-dance-over configuration for $D^+$ with $n$ starting positions and varying speeds for the $n$ dancers to traverse the entire diagram in the positive orientation, while upholding the over-first rule.
-We can create an $n$-dance-under configuration for the oppositely oriented diagram $D^-$ by retrograding the dance (i.e. watching the dance in reverse with respect to time).
+We can create an $n$-dance-under configuration for the oppositely oriented diagram $D^-$ by \emph{retrograding} the dance (i.e. watching the dance in reverse with respect to time).
 Choose the $n$ ending positions of the dance-over configuration to be the new starting points for the dance-under configuration.
 With time reversed, every crossing will uphold the under-first rule as the diagram is traversed in the opposite direction.
 This creates an $n$-dance-under configuration for $D^-$.
 Analogously, taking the retrograde of a dance-under configuration will create a dance-over configuration with the same number of dancers.

-\begin{prop} For an un-oriented diagram $D$, the over-first danceability number of $D$ with one orientation is equal to the under-first danceability number of $D$ with the opposite orientation.
-That is, let $D^+$ and $D^-$ denote the two choices of oriented diagrams for $D$, then
+\begin{prop} For an unoriented link diagram $D$, the over-first danceability number of $D$ with one orientation is equal to the under-first danceability number of $D$ with the opposite orientation.
+That is, let $D^+$ and $D^-$ denote the two choices of oriented diagrams for $D$.
+Then

 \end{prop}

 \begin{proof}